GiulioFischietti/auth-assignment/docs.md

 The current implementation intentionally focuses on demonstrating a complete authentication workflow while keeping the overall architecture simple.
 As a result, several limitations remain that would need to be addressed in a production-grade system.

 ## Session Delete Policy
-In the current state, sessions are stored in the relational database indefenitely, making the session table grow very rapidly.
+In this work, sessions are stored in the relational database indefenitely, making the session table grow very rapidly.
 Since no specific use of old sessions has been defined, a delete policy could be considerated, for example running a cron job that deletes sessions older than 30 days, for example, or moving such sessions into another table used as archive.

 ## JWT Revocation Delay